 Ms. Coan, do you remember how and when you were first introduced to the work of Audrey Hepburn?

 I was aware of Audrey from a very young age.
 As a child I used to watch “My Fair Lady” a lot.
-My mum was always encouraging my sister and I to read books which now I’m very grateful for, but we also had a little TV in the back room that played VHS tapes and we had a tape of “My Fair Lady,” and I loved it.
-As I got older, I was this kind of skinny dark-eyed and dark-haired kid at school, and I remember my dad making a comparison with me and her.
+My mum was always encouraging my sister and I to read books which now I’m very grateful for, but we also had a little TV in the back room that played VHS tapes, and we had a tape of “My Fair Lady,” and I loved it.
+As I got older, I was this kind of skinny, dark-eyed and dark-haired kid at school, and I remember my dad making a comparison with me and her.
 Later on, as I learned more about her, I really became interested in her.
 When I was in my teens, she started to make a really lasting impression on me.
 Just physically, at that stage, she was totally different from anyone else in the public eye.
-The way that she looked, the way that she spoke, the way that she was perceived was so different from anyone else I was aware of.
+The way that she looked, how she spoke, and how she was perceived was so different from anyone else I was aware of.

 That motivated you to make “Audrey”?